The study aims to explore the efficacy and safety of erythrocytapheresis in chronic mountain sickness

 Measures the maximum distance a patient can walk at progressively increasing speeds until exhaustion, primarily assessing peak exercise capacity.

-Time frame: Within 48 hours after treatment is completed and during follow-up period
+Time frame: 48 - 72 hours post-erythrocytapheresis or prior to discharge for controls, and during follow-up period

-Time frame: Within 48 hours after treatment is completed and during follow-up period
+Time frame: 48 hours post-erythrocytapheresis or prior to discharge for controls, and during follow-up period

 Blood oxygen saturation

 A measure of the percentage of hemoglobin binding sites in the bloodstream occupied by oxygen.
-It is a key indicator of respiratory and circulatory function, commonly assessed using a pulse oximeter (a non-invasive device that clips onto a finger, earlobe, or toe).
+It is a key indicator of respiratory and circulatory function, commonly assessed using a pulse oximeter.

-Time frame: Within 48 hours after treatment is completed and during follow-up period
+Time frame: 48 - 72 hours post-erythrocytapheresis or prior to discharge for controls, and during follow-up period

 This platform is for informational purposes only and does not constitute medical advice.
 Always consult a qualified healthcare professional.